flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/notifications-plugin.md

 [Notifications plugins setup](../../plugins-setup-guide/notifications-plugin-setup/)

-Below you can find some examples of various use cases where the notifications plugin would be useful:
+Below you can find some examples of various use cases where the notifications plugin can be useful:

 [Using the plugin](./using-notifications-plugin/)